learn-co-curriculum/phase-0-macos-env-ruby/README.md

 in Ruby.
-The gems you will install today include: Bundler, which allows you to keep track of which gems your projects need to work; Pry, which allows you to pause your code when it runs and inspect it; Nokogiri, which allows you to read and pick apart HTML pages; and Ruby on Rails, which allows you to easily create a web application with Ruby.
+The gems you will install today include: Bundler, which allows you to keep track of which gems your projects need to work; Pry, which allows you to pause your code when it runs and inspect it; Nokogiri, which allows you to read and pick apart HTML pages; and Ruby on Rails, which allows you to quickly create a web application with Ruby.

 ### Action Item